Skip to content

 Why Hosts Are Switching to Concentrates

 The shift toward concentrates tracks with how people actually entertain at home.
-Post-2020, the data shows a permanent behavioral change: 80% of consumers plan to entertain at home this year, and they are investing in their spaces and skills to do it well.
-But "doing it well" no longer means becoming an amateur bartender.
+More people are hosting more often.
+But "hosting well" no longer means becoming an amateur bartender.

 Mixed groups.
 Your brunch table includes someone doing Dry January, someone who only drinks tequila, someone who wants their drink mild, and someone who wants it spicy.
 Pre-mixed products fail this scenario immediately.
 With a concentrate, everyone gets exactly what they want from the same bottle.

 Quantity without waste.
 Hosting 12 people for a football game?
-You are not opening six cans of pre-made Bloody Mary for each person.
-You are mixing a pitcher from concentrate, topped off as needed.
-What does not get used goes back in the fridge for next weekend.
+You're not opening six cans of pre-made mix for each person.
+You're mixing a pitcher from concentrate, topped off as needed.
+What doesn't get used goes back in the fridge for next weekend.
+Or next month.

 Quality without expertise.
-The reason most home Bloody Marys disappoint is not the ingredients.
-It is the balance.
+The reason most home Bloody Marys disappoint isn't the ingredients.
+It's the balance.
 Too much Worcestershire buries the tomato.
-Too much horseradish kills the back of your throat.
+Too much horseradish burns the back of your throat.
 Getting the ratios right is a skill that takes years to develop.
 A concentrate is that skill in a bottle.

 Alcohol optional by default.
-The fastest growing segment in beverages is people who sometimes drink and sometimes do not, often within the same evening.
+The fastest growing segment in beverages is people who sometimes drink and sometimes don't, often within the same evening.
 Concentrates serve both modes equally well.
-Same flavor, same experience, just with or without the spirit.
+Same flavor, same experience, with or without the spirit.
 Learn more about mocktails and zero-proof drinks.

 Hosting Guides and Kits →